klgallagher/klgallagher.github.io/_pages/teaching.md

 - 2 first year graduate student mentees in University of Delaware EmPOWER (Empathic Peers Offering Wisdom, Encouragement, and Resources) program (2020 - 2021 academic year)

 ## Outreach
-In my opinion, outreach is a critical (and the funnest!) part of being a scientist!
+In my opinion, outreach is a critical (and the most fun!) part of being a scientist!
 I love outreach and am constantly looking out for more outreach activities to engage all groups in my science.
 I am always happy to come speak to classrooms, clubs, etc. Please reach out if you are interested in having me speak to your group!

 Outreach activities I have participated in include:
 - [Skype a Scientist](https://www.skypeascientist.com/) (2023 - present)